Birds, Butterflies & Wildflowers of the Cotswolds

 Rough Banks and Greystones Farm

 After a hearty breakfast we drive to the wildflower- rich Rough Banks Nature Reserve.
 The Limestone grassland here is a gem of a place to walk and view different species of orchids & butterflies, such as adonis blue, small blue & their larval foodplants horseshoe & kidney vetch.
 Later today we will walk around Greystones Farm Nature Reserve, just walking distance from Harrington House.
 Here the traditional neutral hay meadows are alive with insects, we will be on the lookout for birds such as barn owl & kestrel, as well as glorious southern marsh orchids.
-A glorious day to start our h
+A glorious day to start our holiday.

 Sherborne Estate and Daneway Banks